 Foundation for Letters Team

 Mike Jackson, Founder & Chief Executive Officer.
-Mike is Executive Vice President of Capital Markets at Supernova Companies, co-based in Chicago and New York.
-Prior to joining Supernova, Mike was a Director at Brookfield Investment Management in New York, where over a 12 year tenure he focused on trading, research and surveillance of mortgage and asset-backed securities.
-Mike previously held investment banking positions at JP Morgan Chase, Prudential Securities, and WestLB.
+Mike is Chief Financial Officer at Supernova Companies, a financial technology company that offers financial and lending solutions to the wealth management industry.
+Prior to joining Supernova, Mike was a Director at Brookfield Investment Management in New York, where over a 12-year tenure he focused on trading, research and surveillance of mortgage and asset-backed securities.
+Mike has held investment banking positions at JP Morgan Chase, Prudential Securities, and WestLB.
 Mike served 10 years as a Trustee for the Williston-Northampton School, and is currently Chair of its Investment Committee.
 Mike co-founded the Bronx Academy of Letters, voted one of New York City’s 25 best high schools by the NY Daily News.
 Mike holds a BA from Yale University, where he lettered in Varsity Track & Field.

 BOARD OF DIRECTORS